 Go there for: hiking, horseback riding, backcountry camping

-Many people think deserts are ugly and barren and don’t realize that, in fact, many deserts are teeming with unique plants and animals.
+Many people think deserts are ugly and barren and don’t realize that, in fact, many deserts are teeming with unique plants and animals, especially the gorgeous deserts in Arizona.

-With over 165 miles of hiking trails in Saguaro ranging in all difficulty levels, there is a trail for everyone.
-Some trails are bike and horse friendly, if you’d like to experience the desert trails from a different point of view.
+With over 165 miles of hiking trails in Saguaro ranging in difficulty levels, there is a trail for everyone.
+Some trails are bike- and horse-friendly if you’d like to experience the desert trails from a different point of view.

 Backcountry camping is also available by permit.
 Signal Hill Petroglyph Area has over 200 prehistoric Native American petroglyphs that can be seen from the hiking trail.